Korn's inequality from the viewpoint of calculus of variations: Abstract

 \section{Abstract}

 We study the best possible constants in Korn-type inequalities and their connection with Morrey's problem in the calculus of variations.
 We adapt techniques from the analysis of the Beurling-Ahlfors transform to Korn's inequality.
-In particular we show that the constant in Korn's inequality admits a dimension-free bound, and we obtain an estimate that is sharp up to a factor of $\sqrt 3$.
-In the radial case, the estimate is sharp.
-We also establish several improvements to estimates in various function spaces.
+In dimension $2$, we obtain a bound that is sharp up to a factor of $1.158$.
+In general, we show that the constant in Korn's inequality admits a dimension-free bound, and we obtain an estimate that is sharp up to a factor of $\sqrt 3$.
+We also establish several improvements to estimates in various other function spaces.
 Using a weighted version of Burkholder's differential subordination theorem, recently introduced in [J. Reine Angew.
 Math.
 824 (2025), pp. 137-166], we also prove a dimension-free weighted version of the inequality for Muckenhoupt weights.